GeoscienceAustralia/ptha/propagation/SWALS/README.md

 domains as required to enable seamless evolution of the flow.

 Nested domains may use different numerical solvers, and take different timesteps.
-For example a single model might represent global-scale tsunami propagation using a cheap quasi-linear solver with a relatively large time-step, while inundation in a region of interest may be represented with a sequence of increasingly fine domains using shock-capturing finite-volume
+For example, a single model might represent global-scale tsunami propagation using a cheap quasi-linear solver with a relatively large time-step, while inundation in a region of interest may be represented with a sequence of increasingly fine domains using shock-capturing finite-volume